dataiti/dataiti/README.md

 # Infomation
 Hello!
 My name is Nguyễn Thành Đạt, I come from Tam Ky, Quang Nam.
-Currently, I am a three year student at Duy Tan University and majoring in Software Engineering.
+Currently, I am a 4 year student at Duy Tan University and majoring in Software Engineering.
 My goal is to become a professional fullstack Web developer.
 Further more, I hope i will work for a foreign technology company.

 # Language